joseliojunior/joseliojunior/README.md

 Then I learned through a lot of sites and videos about front-end programming using HTML, CSS and JavaScript.
 </h3>
 <h3 align="center">
  In December 2020, after a long gap since April of the same year, I decided to make some web page to practice what I've learned and it was much fun.
 Until some day around February of this year (2021) that I woked up, grabed my phone and looked to a notification about a Kotlin course.
-So I thought to myself: Why don't give it a chance?<br>
+So I thought to myself: Why don't give it a chance?<br><br>
   I must confess that it was quite different and challenging than I thought it would be, but I won't give up! 🤩
 </h3>
 <p align="center">